Jaiymesz/DiscountsAPI/README.md

 You can POST raw JSON in the body of a request for it to process the order provided.

+## Creating New / Adjusting Discounts

+A file has been created in [/src/classes/discounts.json](/src/classes/discounts.json) where new discounts can be added at any time in the 3 types required for the excersise.

+1. MultiItem = A discount (% or Flat) is applied when multiple items are purchased of any quantity.
+2. BuyXGetYFree = A free item is given when a certain number of products are purchased - optionally can be enabled/disabled in multiples.
+3. CustomerTotal = A discount (% or Flat) is applied if the customers total revenue meets a specified threshold.

+New Discount types can be added in [/src/classes/discountTypes/](/src/classes/discountTypes/) when required ensuring the name formation remains as "TYPE.class.php"

 # Caveats

 ## Possible issues